Agency & Power of Attorney

 A power of attorney is a signed written document that an individual appoints someone else, such as a family member or friend or, in our case, State Bank of Graymont, to act under certain specified circumstances.
 By naming State Bank of Graymont as Power of Attorney for finances, it removes the responsibility from the family member or friend and allows them to spend more time with the individual.
 If at any time the individual became incapacitated or no longer competent, the Trust Department would take over.
 To make this process operate efficiently, it is wise to make the Trust Department aware of the arrangement and keep them informed of any changes that occur, in regards to finances.

 State Bank of Graymont has full Trust powers.
-For more information, contact our Trust Officers, Matt Hunter in Pontiac and Ron Minnaert in Graymont, or our Assistant Trust Officers, Gary Bressner in Pontiac and Paul Russow in Graymont.
+For more information, contact our Trust Officers, Matt Hunter in Pontiac and Ron Minnaert in Graymont, or our Assistant Trust Officers, Ashley Ralph in Pontiac and Paul Russow in Graymont.